 The Legislative Assembly has a number of staff with first aid qualifications available throughout the building.
+There is also a defibrillator which is located at the public entrance.
 For more information on first aid contact the Principal Attendant on (02) 62050445.

 Visitors with disabilities are able to move between the public areas of the ground floor and first floor via lift.
 Toilet facilities for people with disabilities are available on the ground floor of the London Circuit side of the building.

 Teachers are expected to ensure that students maintain appropriate standards of behaviour in the public gallery and throughout the building generally.

 Students should be adequately supervised by teachers at all times.
 Students should be reminded that the use of mobile phones, speaking loudly and other disruptive behaviour is prohibited in the public gallery.

 Photography within the Assembly building is not permitted without the prior approval of the Speaker.

 From time to time, refreshments will be provided to visitors as part of a program.